fellipebrito/hooks/README.md

   - Run [RSpec] to make sure your test suite approves your code
   - Sum the code coverage merging across test suites using [simplecov]

+Requirements
+---

+In order to use git push hooks you need to update your git to 1.8+, if you don't know how to that, here is a [git update guide].

 Installation
 ----